vignesh-0002/Devops-2024/github/Git_basics.md

 ```
 so this is how we can revert out commit to previos version.

-# How to push a repository to GitHub
+# How to push our project to GitHub

 ### Step 1 – Create a GitHub account
 Create a github account using the below link.